 - Get a hearing for Medicare for All in the House Ways and Means Committee.

-- Large turn-out at events, and passage of state Medicare for All bills.
-Having an additional 10 towns pass a warrant article.
+- Large turn-out at events, and passage of state Medicare for All legislation.
+Having additional towns pass a warrant article.

 Thank you for supporting this movement.

-Please submit your ORMA priority events, suggestions, achievements, questions, and proposals to Priorities@OurRevolutionMA.com.
+Please submit your ORMA priority events, suggestions, achievements, questions, and proposals to info@

 “We have a once in a generation opportunity to win what all people really deserve.
 No more half measures, no more health care for some.
 We can win Medicare for All.
 This is OUR Congress, this is OUR Democracy, and this is OUR Future in the making.” – Ady Barkan